SengitU/ugurcan.sengit/content/posts/continuous integration-67.md

 This week, I will work on another weak link in my toolset.
 For the following couple blog posts, I will try to write about history and necessity of continuous integration.
 By doing so, I am sure I will come up with more than I expected.
 Currently, it's obvious that we need continuous integration and we have solid reasons for ourselves.

-We have been shaping continuous integration ever since the concept was first developed so that it would fulfill our constantly changing needs?
+We have been shaping continuous integration ever since the concept was first developed so that it would fulfill our constantly changing needs.
 But, what I would like to learn is;

 * What was the definition of continuous integration when it was newly introduced?
 * Was it the same, or did we really shaped it over time?